 Title Duties Influence Over Justice System Appointed or Elected?
-Attorney General Oversees the Department of Justice Represents the government in litigation Advises the President/Governor and federal/ state executives on legal matters The U.S. Attorney General is the top legal officer in the country and state Attorneys General are the top legal officers in their states Appointed Solicitor General Represents the government in appellate cases Determines legal position government will take in cases where government is a party Files amicus curiae briefs The top advocates representing the government in appellate cases Appointed Judges Maintains order in the court Determines if evidence is admissible or inadmissible Instructs jury on laws that apply to the case before deliberations Decides the case (in bench trials) Sentences convicted defendants Makes daily decisions that impact justice-involved individuals and sets precedent for future decisions Elected District Attorneys Represents government in criminal cases Presents cases against defendants Recommends sentencing Initiates further investigation Possess absolute prosecutorial discretion with very little that can be done to object to their decisions Elected Public Defenders Represents defendants in criminal cases who cannot afford to hire legal representation The first line of defense against corruption, exposing misconduct and highlighting the need for reform Appointed County Sheriffs Enforces laws Manages county corrections facilities Assists with court operations Shapes how law enforcement is viewed and trusted by the community Elected State Legislatures Votes on legislation Approves state budgets Introduces tax legislation and articles of impeachment Funnels legislation to be heard on the chamber floor in committee Introduces, discusses and votes on legislation that can impact the justice system Elected
+Attorney General Oversees the Department of Justice Represents the government in litigation Advises the President/Governor and federal/ state executives on legal matters The U.S. Attorney General is the top legal officer in the country and state Attorneys General are the top legal officers in their states Appointed Judges Maintains order in the court Determines if evidence is admissible or inadmissible Instructs jury on laws that apply to the case before deliberations Decides the case (in bench trials) Sentences convicted defendants Makes daily decisions that impact justice-involved individuals and sets precedent for future decisions Elected Prosecutors Represents government in criminal cases Presents cases against defendants Recommends sentencing Initiates further investigation Possess absolute prosecutorial discretion with very little that can be done to object to their decisions Elected Public Defenders Represents defendants in criminal cases who cannot afford to hire legal representation The first line of defense against corruption, exposing misconduct and highlighting the need for reform Appointed Sheriffs Enforces laws in some areas Many manage county corrections facilities Some may assist with court operations Shapes how law enforcement is viewed and trusted by the community Elected State Legislatures Votes on legislation Approves state budgets Introduces tax legislation and articles of impeachment Funnels legislation to be heard on the chamber floor in committee Introduces, discusses and votes on legislation that can impact the justice system Elected